osohq/oso/docs/content/python/guides/roles/sqlalchemy_roles.md

 The [`sqlalchemy_oso.roles`](reference/frameworks/sqlalchemy#sqlalchemy_osoroles) module
-provides out-of-the-box Role-Based Access Control features that let you create a roles system with a few lines of code, and specify role permissions in a declarative Oso policy.
+provides out-of-the-box Role-Based Access Control features that let you create a roles system with a few lines of code and specify role permissions in a declarative Oso policy.

 This guide walks you through how to use `sqlalchemy_oso` to add basic roles to a multi-tenant app.